AdobeDocs/commerce-php/src/pages/best-practices/tutorials/convert-serialized-data.md

 The following tutorial lists the steps needed to create an upgrade script that converts the data stored in the database from the default [PHP](https://glossary.magento.com/php) serialized format to JSON format.

-Use this tutorial to create an upgrade script to update your [extension](https://glossary.magento.com/extension) to work with Magento 2.2 and above.
+Use this tutorial to create an upgrade script to update your [extension](https://glossary.magento.com/extension) to work with Adobe Commerce and Magento Open Source 2.2 and above.

 ## Before you begin